-Tax Return Due Dates for 2018 Business Taxes
+Tax Return Due Dates for 2018 Small Business Taxes

 Including Due Dates for Extended Business Tax Returns

-Here are the dates you need to remember for filing business taxes, including federal income taxes and extension application deadlines.
+Here are the dates you need to remember for filing business taxes for the 2018 tax year.
 Details for each business type are included.

 2018 Tax Return Due Dates for Business Types